kuzzleio/documentation/src/api/1/controller-document/m-update/index.md

 * `refresh`: if set to `wait_for`, Kuzzle will not respond until the updates are indexed
 * `retryOnConflict`: conflicts may occur if the same document gets updated multiple times within a short timespan in a database cluster.
 You can set the `retryOnConflict` optional argument (with a retry count), to tell Kuzzle to retry the failing updates the specified amount of times before rejecting the request with an error.

----

-## Body properties

-* `documents`: an array of object.
-Each object describes a document to update, by exposing the following properties:
-  * `_id` : ID of the document to replace
-  * `body`: partial changes to apply to the document

----

 ## Response